the-teachingRSE-project/competencies/competencies.md

 and lists existings skills and certifications in related fields like bioinfomatics.

-While this paper is based on the workshop discussions we believe that the competencies formulated here have a far-reaching impact beyond the domain of RSE into adjacent fields of science.
-The most obvious users come from computer science, are HPC programmers with a background in physical sciences, or manage research data.
-Graduates from traditional STEM sciences with a focus on software or some library or IT staff will also find this paper interesting.
+While this paper is based on the workshop discussions that were attended largely by Research Software Engineers, we believe that the competencies formulated here have a far-reaching impact beyond the domain of RSE into adjacent fields of science and, indeed, the wider research community.
+The most obvious beneficiaries are members of the computer science community, High Performance Computing (HPC) software developers with a background in physical sciences, and people who work with or manage specialist research data.
+We believe that graduates from traditional STEM domains with a focus on software, IT staff and library staff with a technical focus will also find this paper interesting.
 However, these days most research involves some amount of data management, processing and visualisation and the role of RSEs is also becoming increasingly important in medical domains and the digital humanities.
-Access to central compute resources ranging from small departmental sizes to national facilities is becoming readily available.
+Access to compute resources ranging from small departmental clusters to national facilities is becoming readily available.
 Additionally, pressure is growing from funding bodies to prioritise projects that generate archived, annotated, re-usable and potentially remotely executable data.
 These resources